isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 {% endhighlight %}

 The output differs slightly in two places: the estimate given for filtered is different, and the view "sees" and exposes the definition for `c` as `a+b` in the reparsed statement in the "Note" section.

+Further down we will also see how the generated column can be indexed, while the statement expression can not - and that in the end what makes the key difference in performance.

 ### STORED generated columns